*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

-If you are looking for an affordable hybrid mattress, then Linenspa might be something to consider.
+If you are looking for an affordable and good hybrid mattress, then Linenspa might be something to consider.
 This bed-in-a-box brand has been shaking up the market with its budget-friendly line of sleep products.
 Linenspa features a combination of memory foam and coils, which aims to deliver pressure-relieving and supportive properties.

 This unit contains two layers; the top one features 1.5” poly foam that has a quick recovery time and shapes according to your body.
 In this case, you won’t feel stuck in bed and unable to move.

 On the other hand, the support layer is made of steel coils, which adds some bounce to the structure and functions as the primary support system.
 The space between coils promotes airflow and regulates your body temperature.